The Best Way to Share a Password Securely in 2026

 These problems have different best answers.
 Trying to use a password manager for problem 1 is overkill — and forcing the recipient to install something.
 Trying to use a self-destructing link for problem 2 is brittle — you'd have to re-share every time anyone joined the team.

-The right move is to pick the right category first, then pick the best tool in it.
+The right move is to pick the category first, then pick the tool.

 Category 1: One-Time External Sharing